toddwseattle/NUwebbootcamp0/step-by-step.md

     MatListModule
   ],
 ````
-- Open `id-list.component.html` Delete the contents of the file We will put the artists and favorites in a `<div>`.
+- Open `id-list.component.html` Delete the contents of the file We will put the Github ID's and favorites in a `<div>`.
 We use the component directive `<mat-list>` to create the list.
 Each item is a `<mat-list-item>`.
 We use ngFor to show each of the id's in the components list input.
 ````html
 <div>
   <mat-list>